 How Weak Naira Affects Your Income, Assets, Finances

-Despite his massive influence on monetary policy, it is imprudent to think the CBN Governor is ardent lover of Naira asset – he is a banker!
+Despite his massive influence on monetary policy, it is imprudent to think the CBN Governor is an ardent lover of Naira assets – he is a banker!
 This is just to give an insight as to why you should hedge against falling Naira.

 Naira asset as it is today is volatile, and negative movement in local price level plus foreign currency inflation put you under undue financial stress.
 You may not even know it or you just ignore it.

-Have you ever imagine how Aliko Dangote has been able to maintain the rank of richest man in Africa?
-Curiosity, they say, kills cat but not those with 9 lives.
+Have you ever imagine how Aliko Dangote has been able to maintain the rank of the richest man in Africa?
+Curiosity, they say, kills cats but not those with 9 lives.

 Obviously, Forbes does not rank Naira assets.
 Here is the fact: knowledge people, rich class don’t really hold their investment in fluctuating assets.
 For them, it is rationality over nationalism!

 With inflation rising, and Naira depreciating, one has to factor these into the equation when taking an investment decision.
-Pulse; and imagine how much dollar your total naira assets can get you today.
+Pulse, and imagine how many dollars your total naira assets can get you today.

 ARM Euro Fund